Skip to content. | Skip to navigation

 There are two generations per year, one in early fall and one in the spring.
 There may also be a third generation in July and August if moisture conditions are high enough for volunteer wheat to sprout and grow.
 When a summer or supplementary brood does develop, early-sown non-resistant wheat is often severely damaged.

-The flies of the fall brood appear in late September and live for only about one week.
-They lay their eggs on the leaves of young wheat plants.
-If there are no wheat plants available, the flies will deposit eggs on barley and rye.
-This is why planting after the fly-free date is an effective control.
-If the flies emerge and die off before the new wheat plants are up the crop cannot be infested.
+Flies (Figure 1) of the fall brood tend to appear in late September and live for just a few days.
+They lay their eggs on the leaves of young grasses, including small grains.
+Wheat appears to be preferred, but flies will also lay eggs on barley and rye and some native grasses.
+Planting after the fly-free date is an effective control method because it avoids having large numbers of young potential host plants available to receive eggs when adult flies are active.
+If the flies emerge and die off before the new wheat plants emerge, the crop cannot be infested.
+Maggots can survive on native grasses, but populations do not appear to thrive until they find small grain hosts, particularly wheat.

 Damage

 In the spring, adult flies emerge from the "flaxseeds" and lay eggs on the leaves.
-Upon hatching, the maggots work their way under the leaf sheath near the node.
+Upon hatching, the maggots work their way under the leaf sheath near the node of these large plants.
 Their feeding at this site weakens the stem which results in the stalks breaking over before harvest.
 The maggots change into puparia about the time wheat heads out and they remain in the stubble as "flaxseeds" until fall.

 Control

-High mortality of Hessian fly from parasites is very common in the spring generations but cannot be relied upon for the high level of control we desire.
-Therefore we suggest the use of fly resistant varieties where feasible or plant wheat after the "fly-free date".
-The fly-free date for each county in Pennsylvania is listed below.
+High mortality of Hessian fly from parasites is sporadic in the spring generations but cannot be relied upon for the high level of control we desire.
+Therefore we suggest the use of fly-resistant varieties where feasible or plant wheat after the "fly-free date".
+The fly-free date for each county in Pennsylvania is listed below (Table 1).
+It must be acknowledged, however, that these dates may be somewhat 'soft' given the warmer temperatures that we have been experiencing in recent years.
+To be more conservative, growers should consider planting even a week or so later if possible.

 Adams October 1